 Sherpa Marketing found that more people follow brands on social media.
 On Instagram alone, 80% of people follow at least one business.
 Social media sites like Facebook, Twitter, and Instagram present huge opportunities to reach and connect with your target audience.

-Nowadays, social media is one of the most important touchpoints for customers to reach put to businesses.
-Many people turn to Facebook, Quora, Linkedin, or Twitter to solve problems or find information as social media becoming their preferred mode.
+Nowadays, social media is one of the most important touchpoints for customers to reach out to businesses.
+Many people turn to Facebook, Quora, Linkedin, or Twitter to solve problems or find information as social media becomes their preferred mode.

 Social channels give you an opportunity to grow your audience and reach your objectives through ads on social platforms.
 They also help businesses to connect well with your customers, increase awareness about your brand, and boost your leads and sales.

-How businesses can do to have a good impression on social customers.
+What businesses can do to leave a good impression on social customers.

-- Use them as social communication channels – Using the social channels as a mode of communication helps to track comments, questions, and complaints.
+- Use as a social communication channel: Using the social channels as a mode of communication helps to track comments, questions, and complaints.
 By responding promptly to their concerns you can make them feel heard.

-- Encourage engagement – You can your customers to encourage new ways like posting Instagram Stories, host a quick Q&A session via Facebook Live video streaming, or create engaging video content for social media to get a better idea of your followers’ preferences.
+- Encourage engagement: You can encourage your customers to encourage new ways like posting Instagram Stories, host a quick Q&A session via Facebook Live video streaming or create engaging video content for social media to get a better idea of your followers’ preferences.